sedc-codecademy/skwd10-net-09-aspnetwebapi/G1/Class03/LabExercise/README.md

 Task One:

-Create Web api application that supports endpoint for ADDING,RREMOVING, READING and UPDATING records in a phonebook.
+Create Web api application that supports endpoint for ADDING,RREMOVING, READING and UPDATING contacts in a phonebook.
 We wont use any fancy architecture, neather real database.
 We are going to use StaticDB.

 Suggested methods:

-- CreateRecord
+- CreateContact
-- GetAllRecords
+- GetAllContacts
-- GetRecordById
+- GetContactdById
-- DeleteRecord
+- DeleteContact
-- UpdateRecord
+- UpdateContact

-The record domain model should have the following properties:
+The contact domain model should have the following properties:

 - Id - int
 - FullName - string